perez987/6600XT-on-macOS-with-PowerPlayTable-to-SSDT-or-config.plist/README.md

 **MPT** is where the task of generating the SPPT key with Zero RPM disabled is performed.

 * At the top, choose the GPU model you have installed; it usually shows the bus number (noted above) at the beginning of the name (3 in this case).
-* It is advisable to delete the table that may already exist in the registry from the Delete SPPT button.
+* It is advisable to delete the table that may already exist in the registry (Delete SPPT button).
 * Load the ROM file generated with GPU-Z (Load button).
 * Modify the Zero RPM option by unchecking the checkbox in 2 tabs: Features and Fan.
+* Save the new settings in the SPPT registry key (Write SPPT button).

 <Img title="MorePoweTool" src="Img/MorePoweTool-1.png" alt="" width="500px">
 </br>